 Future General Manager/Dealer Principals (High Potential Employees), Planned Succession Personnel, General Managers, Managing Partners, Dealer Principals, and COOs

 In part one of this two-part program, General Management I will provide you with an opportunity to learn about areas of the dealership that most general managers are the least familiar with.
 This course will take you through an in-depth understanding of accountability management, dealership financials, and fixed operations.
 You will gain a better understanding of these departments and how to drive the numbers, which will enable you to be a more complete leader of the dealership.
+In this course, we will utilize NCM's proprietary Guarantee of Action (GOA) plans to provide a roadmap for improvement that is individualized for each student.

 Class Length: 3 ½ days